-Grow It Girl started from me sharing updates on forums.
+Just Tiki started from me sharing updates on forums.
 I wanted to have a place where I could keep track of what I was doing and what worked.
 The site started as my online hair journal.
 If you would like to know more about the beginning of the blog, check out a few of my favorite posts below.

 In the beginning, I mainly wore wigs and cornrows.
 In July ’12, I decided to texlax.
 When I started my texlaxed journey I was at CBL (Collarbone Length).
 At the time I’m posting this, I’m a Mid Back Length.

-Before I got my regimen down, my hair was growing slow and it was prone to dryness.
+Before I got my regimen down, my hair was growing slowly and it was prone to dryness.
 I will say I’ve learned a ton about my hair and how to properly care for it since then.
 The journey from Big Chop to Bra Strap Length wasn’t an easy one but it was worth it.

-ETA: If you would like to see the second half of my journey, check out my Waist Length Hair Journey.
+If you would like to see the second half of my journey, check out my Waist Length Hair Journey.

 Are you on a journey from Big Chop to Bra Strap Length?
 How has the journey been so far?